Ruta Nimkar

 College Affiliation: Green Templeton College

-Ruta Nimkar is an experienced humanitarian and migration professional.
+Ruta is an experienced humanitarian and migration professional.
 She has held regional and country senior management positions and has consulted for donors, UN agencies and NGOs.
-Ruta was Country Director for the Danish Refugee Council in Iran from 2016 - 2017; in this role, she engaged extensively with government counterparts and collaborated with UN and INGO partners.
-In addition to her DPhil, she is the Director of Meraki Labs, a consulting company aiming to ensure that refugees co-author all work, as well as migrants and people from conflict-affected communities.
+Ruta was Country Director for the Danish Refugee Council in Iran from 2016 to 2017; in this role, she engaged extensively with government counterparts and collaborated with UN and INGO partners.
+In addition to her DPhil, she serves as the Director of Meraki Labs.
+This consulting company aims to ensure refugees, migrants, and people from conflict-affected communities co-author all work.
 Ruta has conducted field and desk-based research on mixed migration routes and smuggling networks in Central Asia, the Horn of Africa and West Africa.
-Ruta specializes in qualitative data analysis and participatory and mixed-methods research.
-She focuses on ensuring that research is linked to programming, which arises from long experience working directly with communities to develop new approaches to humanitarian and migration challenges.
-Ruta's thesis focuses on smuggling ecosystems and how they engage with national and international political dynamics.
+Ruta specialises in qualitative data analysis and participatory and mixed-methods research.
+She focuses on ensuring that research is linked to programming, which stems from her long experience working directly with communities to develop new approaches to humanitarian and migration challenges.
+Ruta's thesis focuses on smuggling ecosystems and their engagement with national and international political dynamics.

 Select Publications